Alex-ssvlabs/gitbook-docs/docs/learn/network-overview/clusters/cluster-creation.md

 sidebar_position: 1
 ---

-# Validator Onboarding
+# Cluster Creation

-Below is the educational context around Validator Onboarding, you can find actionable steps on pages:
-- [Validator management](../validator-management/README.md), if you don't have a cluster yet.
-- [Adding validators](../cluster-management/adding-validator-to-existing-cluster.md), if you already have a cluster.

 ### Operators Selection <a href="#_jm9n7m464k0" id="_jm9n7m464k0"></a>

-To onboard a validator you need to form your cluster — you must select your preferred group of operators to manage it.
+To create a cluster means to onboard a new validator.
+Any cluster consists of a group of operators to manage the validators.

 The complete operator registry can be accessed through the ssv.network’s [webapp](http://app.ssv.network), [explorer](http://explorer.ssv.network), and [SSV API](https://api.ssv.network/documentation/).